Quality-Assurance-DAO/neo4j/docs/1 - Graph-Data-Model.md

 ORDER BY m.date DESC;
 ```

-The first query visualizes the complete graph structure, while the second query provides a numerical overview of all connected entities for each meeting.
+The first query provides a full graph visualization, allowing users to explore the structure in detail.
+The second query summarizes the relationships numerically, helping to understand the volume of actions, decisions, topics, and attendees per meeting.
+This structured data model enables efficient querying, analysis, and insights into meeting-related interactions, making it easier to track participation, monitor action items, and analyze decision-making patterns.